kyma-project/kyma/docs/service-catalog/docs/13-03-azure-broker.md

 type: Service Brokers
 ---

-The Microsoft Azure Service Broker is an open source, [Open Service Broker](https://www.openservicebrokerapi.org/)-compatible API server that provisions managed services in the Microsoft Azure public cloud.
+The Microsoft Azure Service Broker is an open-source, [Open Service Broker](https://www.openservicebrokerapi.org/)-compatible API server that provisions managed services in the Microsoft Azure public cloud.
 Kyma provides Namespace-scoped Azure Service Broker.
 In each Namespace, you can configure the Azure Service Broker against different subscriptions.
 Install the Azure Service Broker by provisioning the **Azure Service Broker** class provided by the Helm Broker.

 ![azure broker class](./assets/azure-service-broker-class.png)